-A TGS Request includes a KRB_AP_REQ data structure (the same one that is used in an AP Request, see section 6.4.5.1).
+A TGS Request includes a KRB_AP_REQ data structure (the same structure used in an AP Request: see section 6.4.4.1).
 This data structure contains the TGT as well as an authenticator that is used by the client to prove the possession of the corresponding session key.
 The TGS Reply has the same format as an AS Reply, except that it is encrypted using a different key - the session key from the TGT.